projectmesa/mesa/CONTRIBUTING.rst

 - Documentation improvements
 - Tutorials

 No contribution is too small.
-Although, contributions can be too big, so let's discuss via the `email list`_ OR `an issue`_.
+Although, contributions can be too big, so let's discuss via the `dev email list`_ OR `an issue`_.

 **To submit a contribution**